Method admittance procedure Connected automated vehicle

 - Admittance based on an exemption

-Use the 'Application form ITS’ to apply to the RDW.
+Use the 'Application form Connected automated vehicle’ to apply to the RDW.
 To ensure that your application is processed, you must supply a comprehensive plan of approach at least setting out the following information:

 - precisely what you intend to test;